-When Sheep Hill Bistro opens its doors on June 15 at 1301 W. Leigh St. it will be a culmination of years of hard work for chef and co-owner Leslie Cox, the fruits of a lifetime spent cooking and just over a decade since the former administrator went back to school to get her culinary degree.
+When Sheep Hill Bistro opened June 15 at 1301 W. Leigh St., it was the culmination of years of hard work for chef and co-owner Leslie Cox — the fruits of a lifetime spent cooking and just over a decade since the former administrator went back to school to get her culinary degree.

-"This is my dream," Leslie Cox said.
-"I’ve been wanting to do this for so long.
-This just represents so much for me: financial freedom; creative freedom; the opportunity to build something for my family."
+“This is my dream,” Cox said.
+“I’ve been wanting to do this for so long.
+This just represents so much for me: financial freedom, creative freedom, the opportunity to build something for my family.”

 “It’s just been me and him for so long,” Leslie said.
 “We’ve been partners in crime for a long time.”

-With Sheep Hill Bistro, the siblings, along with business partner Tank Young, will bring an American Gastropub to the neighborhood.
+With Sheep Hill Bistro, the siblings, along with business partner Tank Young, bring an American gastropub to Carver.

-"It's a New American menu," Leslie said, noting that she wanted to keep the price point affordable.
-"I want to be a part of the neighborhood.
-The menu is foods I like to eat."
+“It’s a New American menu,” Leslie said recently, noting that she wanted to keep the price point affordable.
+“I want to be a part of the neighborhood.
+The menu is foods I like to eat.”

-The siblings said the Carver neighborhood has been very welcoming; neighbors regularly pop in to check on the progress and offer to lend a hand.
-The owners of nearby Carver restaurant Cobra Cabana have offered advice, a hand, whatever is needed.
-And a week before opening, one neighbor bought and planted flowers in front the restaurant, a welcoming gift from a neighborhood eager to a new eatery.
+The siblings, who grew up in Lakeside, said the Carver neighborhood has been supportive; neighbors popped in to check on the progress and offered to help.
+The owners of nearby Cobra Cabana restaurant offered advice, a hand, whatever was needed.
+And a week before the opening, one neighbor bought and planted flowers in front of the restaurant, a welcoming gift from a neighborhood eager to have a new eatery.

 “The neighborhood’s been so good,” Leslie said.
 “I don’t know what I expected, but it’s been such a great experience.”

-The opening menu includes appetizers, such as wings, fried oysters and BBQ shrimp flat bread pizzas (priced $8-$12); salads and sandwiches, including cheese steak, burgers, grilled salmon and crab cakes ($8-12); and dinner entrees, such as braised oxtails, rockfish, pasta, sea stew and grilled lamb chops ($14-$22).
+The opening menu features appetizers, such as wings, fried oysters and BBQ shrimp flatbread pizzas ($8-$12); salads and sandwiches, including cheese steak, burgers, grilled salmon and crabcakes ($8-$12); and dinner entrées, such as braised oxtails, rockfish, pasta, sea stew and grilled lamb chops ($14-$22).

 “I just want to offer something fresh.
 Some place comfortable.
 Some place you can just chill,” Leslie said.

 Leslie has always loved cooking, but she worked in offices as an administrator for more than a decade before deciding to go to culinary school.
-She got her degree in Culinary Arts from Reynolds Community College in 2009 and worked as a chef for a few years - including at the Commonwealth Club and 2020 Experience - but it wasn't for her.
+She got her degree in culinary arts from J. Sargeant Reynolds Community College in 2009 and worked as a chef for a few years — including at the Commonwealth Club and 2020 Experience — but it wasn’t for her.

 “I needed to work in my own restaurant,” she said.

-Leslie went back to administering, biding her time and waiting for a place of her own.
+Leslie went back to being an administrator, biding her time and waiting for a place of her own.

-She found it in February in the former The Magpie restaurant space on Leigh Street in Carver.
-The Magpie closed in 2015 and the space has been vacant since.
+She found it in February in the former The Magpie restaurant space on Leigh Street.
+The Magpie closed in 2015, and the space had been vacant since.